Quantum corrections to a finite temperature BIon: Euclidean Quantum Gravity

-where $S_0$ is the original entropy of the BIon solution \cite{BIon01, bion}, and $\mathcal{Y}$ is, in general, a function of other quantities such as the dependence on the D3-brane and string charges.
-Thus, a full analysis of this system should incorporate such a quantities, but as a toy model, we will analyze the effect of temperature and entropy on the thermodynamics of such a system, and neglect the effect of $\mathcal{Y}$.
-This can possible be justified by fixing certain quantities in the system, and analyzing it as a toy model.
-However, the last term of (\ref{Corrected-Entropy}) behaves as higher order corrected of entropy \cite{hnew} which may be ignored.\\ It may be noted that such logarithmic corrections terms are universal, and occur in almost all approaches to quantum gravity.
-However, the coefficient of such logarithmic correction term is model dependent.
-As the expression used in this paper involves a free parameter $\gamma$, it will hold even using different approaches.
-As any other approaches to this problem can only change the value of this coefficient $\gamma$, which is not fixed in this paper.
-Thus, the validity of the (\ref{Corrected-Entropy}) can be argued on general grounds, and the main aim of the paper is to analyze the effects of such a logarithmic corrections on the thermodynamics of a BIon solution.\\ So, to obtain quantum corrections to the entropy of a BIon solution, we need to use the original entropy $S_0$ of the BIon solution \cite{BIon01, bion}.
-Now a BIonic system is a configuration in a flat space of the D-brane which is parallel to anti-D-brane and they are connected by a wormhole which has a F-string charge.
-Geometrically, it is composed of $\mathcal{N}$ coincident D-branes which are infinitely extended and has $\mathcal{K}$ units of F-string charge, ending in a throat with minimal radius $\sigma_0$ and at temperature $T$.
-To construct a wormhole solution from this, all we have to do, is to attach a mirror solution at the end of the throat.\\ It is well known that the blackfold action can be used to describe the D-brane for probing the zero temperature background.
-However, it was shown that one can also use DBI action for probing the thermal backgrounds \cite{bion}, where it is ensured that the brane is not affected by the thermal background, but the degrees of freedom living on the brane are `warmed up' due to the temperature of thermal background.
+It is well known that the blackfold action can be used to describe the D-brane for probing the zero temperature background.
+However, it was shown that one can also use DBI action for probing the thermal backgrounds \cite{bion}, where it is ensured that the brane is not affected by the thermal background, but the degrees of freedom living on the brane are 'warmed up' due to the temperature of thermal background.
 Thus, the thermal background acts as a heat bath to the D-brane probe, and due to this, the probe stays in thermal equilibrium with the thermal background, which is a ten dimensional hot flat space.
-This is constructed in the blackfold approach, which is a general description for the black holes in the regime where they can be approximated to black brane curved along the sub-manifold of the space-time background.
-The thermal generalization of BIon solution has also been carried out and the thermodynamic quantities for this configuration are given by \cite{BIon01, bion}
+This is constructed in the blackfold approach.
+Thus the thermal generalization of BIon solution has been carried out, and the thermodynamic quantities for this configuration are given by \cite{BIon01, bion}